 There are very few things in this world that do not discriminate against age, race, ethnicity, or gender.
 Unfortunately, one of these is addiction.
-Nearly 45 years ago, US President Richard Nixon announced that “America’s public enemy number one in the United States is drug abuse”.
+Nearly 45 years ago, US President Richard Nixon announced that: ‘America’s public enemy number one in the United States is drug abuse.’
 His declaration was prompted by the escalating heroin epidemic in the 1940s and early 1950s.

 The rise and evolution of this drug was not an overnight process, and peeling back the layers of its presence within American society sheds light on its deadly progression.
-While American Western movies portray the life of a traditional cowboy in saloons, the opium dens, dope peddlers, and illegal trafficking across US borders were a true part of reality among American life, dating back to two centuries ago.
+While American and other Western films portray the life of a traditional cowboy in saloons, the opium dens, dope peddlers, and illegal trafficking across US borders were a true part of reality among American life, dating back to two centuries ago.

 For every action, there is a reaction, as these laws essentially led to the increase of smuggling heroin across US borders.
 This deadly drug still survived efforts to eliminate it, and one of the major waves of its use, abuse, and deaths were attributed to the Vietnam War.
 According to Narconon, American soldiers returned home addicted and trafficked heroin to make extra money.
-During this time, Nixon’s War on Drugs was unveiled after hearing stunning statistics of the drug’s impact.
+During this time, Nixon’s war on drugs was unveiled after hearing stunning statistics of the drug’s impact.
 For instance, between 1950 and 1967, the average death age of a person shooting up heroin in New York City was 27.
 Though it was initially linked to the inner cities, it didn’t take long for heroin to walk into the lives of the American suburbs.

 Oxycodone, for instance, was released as a pharmaceutical drug, and eight years later in 2005, 14 million people had already became victim to its addictive, heroin-like effects.
 When an opiate addict’s prescription runs out, and they cannot afford to pay the outrageous street price for these drugs, heroin is readily available, providing a cheaper, more potent high.
 The National Institutes of Health estimates that more than 467,000 Americans were addicted to heroin in 2014, and that number is estimated to continue to grow.